-Among the 99 toxigenic C. diphtheriae infections identified, 46/99 (46%) were detected by PCR only.
+Among the 107 toxigenic C. diphtheriae infections identified, 45/107 (42%) were detected by PCR only.
 The phenotypic Elek test (to confirm toxin production) correlated 100% with PCR for those isolates that have had both toxin gene PCR and Elek performed (n=51).
-Antimicrobial susceptibility testing showed that 4/35 (11%) isolates were intermediately resistant to penicillin (MIC range $0.125 - 1 \mu g/ml$), and all of the tested isolates were susceptible to erythromycin (MIC range $0.016 - 0.125 \mu g/ml$), using the Clinical and Laboratory Standards Institute (CLSI) guidelines for interpretation (1).
-Similarly, using EUCAST interpretation, the 35 isolates were susceptible to erythromycin, and 35/35 (100%) "susceptible with increased exposure" to penicillin (i.e. susceptible at higher doses) (2).
+Antimicrobial susceptibility testing showed that 13/56 (23%) isolates were intermediately resistant to penicillin (MIC range $0.125 - 1 \mu g/ml$), and all of the tested isolates were susceptible to erythromycin (MIC range 0.016- $0.125 \mu g/ml$), using the Clinical and Laboratory Standards Institute (CLSI) guidelines for interpretation (1).
+Similarly, using EUCAST interpretation, all isolates (56/56, 100%) were susceptible to erythromycin, and to penicillin with increased exposure (i.e. susceptible at higher doses) (2).
 All Western Cape Province isolates sequenced to date are ST906 (n=41), the same lineage that was first detected in 2023 and appears to be localised in this province currently.
 Sequenced isolates from Mpumalanga (n=3) and Limpopo (n=4) are a different lineage (ST824).
 One isolate each from KZN and Gauteng are ST378, the same lineage that caused an outbreak in KZN in 2015.
-So far, we have not identified any isolates that are toxin gene bearing but not producing the toxin phenotypically - this is determined through correlation of Elek results with PCR results as non-toxigenic toxingene bearing (NTTB) isolates would be Elek negative but PCR positive for the toxin gene.
+So far, we have not identified any isolates that are toxin gene bearing but not producing the toxin phenotypically - this is determined through correlation of Elek results with PCR results as non-toxigenic toxin-gene bearing (NTTB) isolates would be Elek negative but PCR positive for the toxin gene.